|Quayam Srae||Elf adventurer (al=31) and sorcerer, husband of Gristel||M 190|

 New session: Kirk, Chris, Kevan, Norfolk Road, 25-NOV-16.
 Game date 30th September 2486.

-Rackhammer reveals that the Sphere of Alyosha belonged to a cousin of his, once removed, who took it from a sapien warrior he killed in the twenty-second century.
-He used it occasionally in the Outlands.
-Sixty years ago he disappeared near Raven Mountain, he site of a large settlement of goblins, who mine the mountain for tin and gold.
-"I visited the mountain twenty years ago," Rackhammer reveals, "seeking to learn the fate of my cousin.
+Rackhammer reveals that the Sphere of Alyosha belonged to his cousin once removed, Steelthrower, who took it from a sapien warrior he killed in the twenty-second century.
+Steelthrower used it occasionally in the Outlands.
+Sixty years ago Steelthrower disappeared near Raven Mountain, on the northern border of Gelden.
+This mountain is the site of a large settlement of goblins who mine the mountain for tin, copper, and gold.
+"I visited the mountain twenty years ago," Rackhammer said, "seeking to learn the fate of my cousin.
 I was able to obtain an audience with the goblin king, and about his neck I saw what I believe was The Sphere depending from a gold chain.
 I had seen it several times in the hands of my cousin.
 The chain and the setting of the sphere was of goblin manufacture.
 The sphere itself is roughly five centimeters in diameter, made of cloudy glass with a dark heart to it."

 Raven Mountain is in the path of the invasion Dragut has described.
 Rackhammer has kept the secret of The Sphere's location for the past twenty years.
 He reveals it now after our heroes promise they will give it to him if they are able to capture it.
 There are two other talismans that concern them: the one in Caravel, the Bowl of Exshathallion, and the one with the Brotherhood of Light in Kent, the Amulet of Arianna.